The Medicines Patent Pool is looking for a new Board Member

 More information on the roles and responsibilities of the Governance Board and its procedures is available in the Statutes and in the By-laws of MPP here.

-In addition to the skills associated with the core responsibilities to be performed by the Governance Board collectively, MPP is looking for an Access to Medicines Expert with strong understanding of access to medicines issues in LMICs and experience in engaging with pharmaceutical companies in that context.
-The ideal candidate will have an extensive network in the pharmaceutical industry – both originator and generic – and a good understanding of the MPP model to improve access to affordable and appropriate essential medicines in LMICs.
+In addition to the skills associated with the core responsibilities to be performed by the Governance Board collectively, MPP is looking for a Public Health Expert, with significant experience working in health policy and access to medicines issues.
+The ideal candidate will also have a good understanding of issues surrounding intellectual property rights and of the MPP model to improve access to affordable and appropriate essential medicines in LMICs.
+Experience in research & development would be desirable.
 Candidates from LMICs are strongly encouraged to apply.

 Governance Board members serve in their personal capacity and appointments are made in accordance with article 7.2 of the MPP’s Statutes.
 Board members have to abide by MPP general policies.
-More on MPP policies.
+More on MPP policies here.

 Board members serve a two-year term renewable twice.
 The work of the Governance Board is supported by four sub-committees and Board members are generally asked to serve on two committees each.
 Committees usually meet twice a year ahead of Board meetings for approximately 1-2 hours.
 Face to face two-days Board meetings are normally convened twice a year (all expenses paid) and teleconferences may be organised in between as required.

-To apply please send your CV and covering letter outlining your relevant experience, expertise and interest in joining the Board to firstname.lastname@example.org with the subject “Governance Board candidate nomination – Access to Medicines Expert” by Friday, 27 May 2022 at midnight CEST.
+To apply please send your CV and covering letter outlining your relevant experience, expertise and interest in joining the Board to firstname.lastname@example.org with the subject “Governance Board candidate nomination – Public Health Expert” by Friday, 14 October 2022 at midnight CEST.
 You may also suggest someone in writing to the same email address and using the same subject line.

 A list of suitable candidates will be compiled by the MPP Management and reviewed by the Governance committee in the first instance.
 Interviews will take place before a Board decision can be made.